Jump to contentJump to menu

 If you get benefits from a public program, it is very important to find a federally-funded IDA program that will not count against the program's resource limit.
 Otherwise, you may lose your benefits.
 Before you open an IDA, talk to a Benefits Planner about this issue.

 When you enroll in an IDA program, ask your IDA caseworker to write a letter saying that you can be in the IDA program without losing your SSI benefits.
 The letter should mention the “Exclusions Under Other Federal Statutes” clause.
-If you get SSI, take that letter to Social Security, give a copy to your local county Board of Social Services, and keep a copy for yourself.
+If you get SSI, take that letter to Social Security, give a copy to your local county social services agency, and keep a copy for yourself.

 Finding and Applying for an IDA